donders-research-data-management/rdm-wiki/rdm-wiki/en/faq/dac.md

   - NL19731.091.07
   - NL52498.091.15

-On [www.toetsingsonline.nl](https://www.toetsingonline.nl) you can find details of these example studies and see that the respective titles are
+On [www.toetsingsonline.nl](https://www.toetsingonline.nl) you can find details of these example studies.

-  - "Gene-environment interactions in the brain"
-  - "MRI-guided transcranial magnetic stimulation on artificial centre embedding grammars"
-  - "Glutamatergic medication in the treatment of Obsessive Compulsive Disorder (OCD) and Autism Spectrum Disorder (ASD)""

 More general aspects about the ethics procedures are explained in the [ethics guide](../guides/ethics.md).